pinheiroGroup/Kinbiont.jl/README.md

  path_to_plot=path_to_plotting,
  pt_smooth_derivative=0)
 ```
-results are stored in test_cdp with the following format XXXXXD
+results are stored in test_cdp.